Skip to main content

 • Some enforce stricter constraints on table overwrites or merges.

-Performance and cost considerations
+Performance considerations

 Execution models differ between engines, which may affect pipeline performance or cost.
 For example: